 - Digital genealogy resources: OPL offers several online resources to assist your genealogical searches.
 Ancestry Library Edition (available for use only at OPL locations), FamilySearch and MyHeritage each give you access to genealogical records including birth, marriage, death and military records.
 Digital archives of the Omaha World-Herald and Omaha Star are also available.

-- Read current and past issues of Family Tree Magazine through RBdigital: Family Tree Magazine will help point the way toward the best research tools and practices to trace your family's history.
+- Read current and past issues of Family Tree Magazine through RBdigital:opens a new window Family Tree Magazine will help point the way toward the best research tools and practices to trace your family's history.
 Each issue includes tips on locating, collecting, and preserving photos, letters, diaries, church and government records, and other documentation, plus fun articles about creating scrapbooks, organizing family reunions, and vacation ideas that combine history with leisure!

-- Enroll in the free, six-week Genealogy Basics course through Gale Courses: This course is great for those just getting started with genealogical research.
+- Enroll in the free, six-week Genealogy Basics course through Gale Courses:opens a new window This course is great for those just getting started with genealogical research.
 Led by instructor Bob Moyer, the course will help you discover "where to look, who to contact, and how to make your family history come alive."
 The next session begins Oct.
 18, so enroll today - all you need is your Omaha Public Library card!

 - Books, movies and more: A search for genealogy in OPL's catalog turns up over 5,000 results!
-We've got reads for researchers of all experience levels, including Genealogy Online for Dummies, Organize Your Genealogy and Advanced Genealogy Research Techniques.
-Or if you're tired of researching your own family's history you can take a break to read about others with this list of eBooks compiled by our specialists!
-Place a hold on the title best suited for you today.
+We've got reads for researchers of all experience levels, including Genealogy Online for Dummiesopens a new window, Organize Your Genealogy and Advanced Genealogy Research Techniques.opens a new window Place a hold on the title best suited for you today.